aliahmedaspose/GroupDocs.Viewer-for-Java-Front-End/README.md

 * Any latest browsers (Firefox, Chrome ,IE9 or greater, Safari etc. )
 * GroupDocs.Viewer 3.0.0 for Java.

-# Installation

-* Eclipse Mars.
+# How to run application

-* Download the code, import as maven proejct in eclipse.
+1 Download the code, import as maven proejct in eclipse.
-* Download *GroupDocs.Viewer 3.0.0 for Java*.
+2 Download *GroupDocs.Viewer 3.0.0 for Java*.
-* Update maven dependencies.
+3 Update maven dependencies.
-* Run As maven; Goals "Jetty:run".
+4 Run As maven; Goals "Jetty:run".
-* Goto browser and type "localhost:8080/action".
+5 Goto browser and type "localhost:8080/action".

 # Apply Licence